Child Support in New York

 What is child support?

-A person who has physical custody of the children for more than half of the time can usually get child support from the other parent.
-Child support is ordered by the Family Court, or in the Supreme Court as part of a divorce case.
+- The parent or person who lives with the child more than half of the time can get child support from the other parent.

 How do I get child support?

 - A parent or custodian may file a petition for child support in Family Court.
 Also, a parent may request child support in a divorce case in Supreme Court.
 While a divorce case is open, any child support petition in Family Court will be transferred to Supreme Court, unless it is a Social Services petition because the child receives public assistance.

 - Although both parents are entitled to an attorney for a child support petition in Family Court, they are not entitled to have one assigned if they cannot afford one.

 - At one or more court appearances, the parents will have the opportunity to reach a child support agreement.
 The Family Court will inform the parties of what the “guidelines amount” of support is based upon their incomes.
 If the parents agree to a different amount, they need to provide a reason.
 The court can issue temporary and final orders.

 - If there is no agreement, the court will have a trial.